Five big risks after Trump's Syria strike

 Syria's curse has been its proxy nature.
 It's often other people doing the fighting.
 There is always a new outside group willing to step in to bolster one of the sides, just when they begin to flag.

 The regime has had Hezbollah, then Iran, then Iraqi militia, then Russia.
-The rebels had Turkey, then the West, then regional powers, then al-Qaeda, then (distractingly and damagingly) ISIS, then Turkey again.
+The rebels had Turkey, then the West, then some Gulf states, then al-Qaeda, then (distractingly and damagingly) ISIS, then Turkey again.

 Now -- unless this one strike really is the only military measure the US takes against Syria's regime -- there risks being yet another player in the mix.

 Damascus is currently winning against the rebels.
-With just Idlib province left in Assad's way, the war is hurtling towards a horrifying and bloody end -- ghastly, but at least an end.
+With Idlib appearing to be next in Assad's sights, the war is hurtling towards a horrifying and bloody end -- ghastly, but at least an end.

 Continued US actions might weaken Assad's regime, and give the rebels new life to retake territory, prolonging yet again the violence.